BastienFoucher/Grenat.Functional.DDD/README.md

         (cartItem, discount) => cartItem with { DiscountValue = discount });
 }
 ```
 ## Error harvesting
-All the previous setters perform error harvesting.
+All setters perform error harvesting.
 That is to say, if you try to set an invalid value object or an invalid entity, their errors are harvested and added to the ones already existing on the parent entity.
 It is very interesting for APIs: if the user types bad data, then all the errors will be returned.

 Here is an `Identifier` value object:
 ```C#